Jackylyn1/Simple-Login-Sanctum--API--CSV/README.md

 ### Server Requirements

-To run Naruto RPG we recommend your host supports:
+To run the Application we recommend your host supports:

 * PHP version 8.3 or greater.
 * MariaDB version 10.6 or greater.